 Procida has a number of other beaches that are worth a visit (if only we had more time!).
 Some of Procida’s best beaches are Ciraccio Beach, Il Postino Beach, Chiaiolella Beach, and Chiaia Beach.

 So yes, Procida does have a few beaches, but they’re not quite the caliber of the exquisite Italian beaches of, say, Elba Island.

 The evening brings another gorgeous sunset from the deck of the boat and one final delicious meal in town.

 Leaving our Italian paradise

 Sure, much of the island could use a fresh coat of paint.
 But that’s all part of its authenticity and charm.
-It’s real Italians living their daily lives and paying little, if any, attention to the few tourists passing through.
+It’s real Italians living their daily lives and paying little if any, attention to the few tourists passing through.

 Due to frequent ferry service, most visitors arrive on a day trip from Naples, Ischia or Capri.
 They assume that due to its petite size, Procida can easily be seen in a day.

-Settle in with an early morning cup of coffee to watch the local fisherman return in their brightly-colored boats laden with the morning’s catch.
+Settle in with an early morning cup of coffee to watch the island’s fishermen return in their brightly-colored boats laden with the morning’s catch.